render-oss/terraform-provider-render/docs/resources/cron_job.md

 Optional:

 - `auto_deploy` (Boolean) [Automatic deploy](https://docs.render.com/deploys#automatic-git-deploys) on every push to your repository, or changes to your service settings or environment.
-- `build_filter` (Attributes) Filter for files and paths to monitor for automatic deploys.
-Filter paths are relative to the root of the repository.
+- `build_filter` (Attributes) Apply [build filters](https://docs.render.com/monorepo-support#build-filters) to configure which changes in your git repository trigger automatic deploys.
 If you've defined a root directory, you can still define paths outside of the root directory. (see [below for nested schema](#nestedatt--runtime_source--native_runtime--build_filter))

 <a id="nestedatt--runtime_source--native_runtime--build_filter"></a>
 ### Nested Schema for `runtime_source.native_runtime.build_filter`